-3.12.2 ContentType Property Usage Notes
+711 3.12.2 ContentType Property Usage Notes

-- 985 See the DigestInfoGroup section for structure and additional usage details [3.13]. - 986 id: This is the identifier for the content that is used as a reference in artifact elements in the deployment descriptor. - The id attribute may be useful to software that processes the SDD, for example, for use in creating log and trace messages. - pathname: pathname is used to access content in the package.
+- ds:DigestMethod, ds:DigestValue: These values MAY be used to assist with file verification.
+See the DigestInfoGroup section for structure and additional usage details [3.13]. - 714 id: This is the identifier for the content that is used as a reference in artifact elements in the deployment descriptor. - The id attribute may be useful to software that processes the SDD, for example, for use in creating log and trace messages. - pathname: pathname is used to access content in the package.
 The path of the file MUST be a URI that specifies an absolute path or a path relative to the location of the package descriptor.
-It MUST include the file name. - purpose: The purpose attribute enables the PackageDescriptor author to associate a classification with a file.
+It MUST include the file name.
+For a pathname that has a purpose of descriptorLanguageBundle, the SDD author SHOULD include the URI to the root resource bundle only. - purpose: The purpose attribute enables the PackageDescriptor author to associate a classification with a file.
 The classification identifies the file as having a specific purpose.
 ContentPurposeType defines a union of SDDContentPurposeType with xsd:NCName.
 The purpose value MAY be chosen from one of the following values enumerated in SDDContentPurposeType or be a valid NCName value provided by the SDD author.
 If purpose is not specified, the default value is content.